SkywardApps/popcorn/docs/dotnet/DotNetTutorialSorting.md

 ### "sortDirection" Parameter

-"sortDirection" is a far more simple query parameter as it just accepts two values, "Ascending" and "Descending" (case sensitive) and specifies the way the specified sort target is to be sorted.
+"sortDirection" is a far more simple query parameter as it just accepts two values, "Ascending" and "Descending" (case sensitive) and specifies the way the sort target is to be sorted.
 Just remember, as we mentioned already, the sort direction defaults to "Ascending" should a sort be provided and no "sortDirection".

-Without further ado, here we see it being used in the wild (with our standard Cars example)
+Here we see it being used in the wild with the same simple Cars example:
 ```javascript
 http://localhost:49695/api/example/cars?include=[Make, Model, Color, Owner[FirstName, LastName]]&sort=Model&sortDirection=Descending